python/devguide/developer-workflow/extension-modules.rst

 Usually, accelerator modules are added in the :cpy-file:`Modules` directory of the CPython project.
 If more than one file is needed for the extension module, it is convenient to create a sub-directory in :cpy-file:`Modules`, and place the files inside it.

-In our example, we will assume that we have the following structure:
+For our extension, we will create the following files:

 - ``Modules/foo/foomodule.h`` -- the shared prototypes for our mini-project.
 - ``Modules/foo/foomodule.c`` -- the actual module's implementation.